mkoohafkan/mkoohafkan.github.io/_posts/2018-08-21-geomorphic-trajectory-and-landform-analysis-using-graph-theory.md

 automatically links observations of individual landforms across images---even in cases where landforms fragment, merge, migrate, or become temporarily obstructed from view---and generates time series for individual landforms.
-The method method is powered by graph theory, which I use to create a data structure that represents connnections features across snapshots.
+The method is powered by graph theory, which I use to create a data structure that represents connnections between features across snapshots.

-This is a methods paper, so I focus on the mathematics and procedure of the method.
+This is a methods paper, so I focus on how the procedure compares to current practices of analyzing spatial data.
 I do some fairly basic demonstrations of analyzing the panel datasets the method generates and explore the potential for applying some of the more advanced aspects of graph theory for an alternative approach to analyzing spatial data.
 But I'm not done